AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

   are shown in the IDE folder ``environmentLib`` within the ``environment`` parent folder.
 This keeps the BSK folders cleaner and with less duplicated code being displayed.
 - A new python package dependency is ``Pillow``.
 This is needed for the test scripts for :ref:`camera` to run.
+- In Xcode the build will complain that it can't find the ``<Eigen/Dense>`` library.
+The code compiles ok.
+The work around this conan issue is to run the build twice, once for Debug and once for Release.
+At that point it can be run just once.

 Version 1.7.5
 -----------------